In Lebanon, Palestinians Protest New Employment Restrictions

 But the Palestinian protesters are demanding much more than an overturn of the new work permit rule.

-Palestinians in Lebanon are barred from working in over 20 professions, and their prospects in the labor market are limited to jobs in construction, administrative roles and small crafts.
+Palestinians in Lebanon are barred from working in more than 20 professions, and their prospects in the labor market are limited to jobs in construction, administrative roles and small crafts.

 In the protests, "We're not just asking for the simple right to work anymore, but also to work [in] professions we are banned from, such as medicine, law [and] engineering," Halimeh says.